 “Good, he wasn’t cheery enough anyway.
 What kind of clown does he think he is?”
 Grigsby said chomping on a cigar.

 “Beside the fire, I think we’re doing well.
 We’re just working out the kinks.”
 Ira said.
-He’d been a good sport about the new game show that Grigsby started.
+He’d been a good sport about this new venture.
 Grigsby had made a deal with a group of Tokyo businessmen to bring a Japanese game show to the United States.
 “Ryūki has been a great translator.”

-“He’ll be here, just a matter of time.”
+“He’ll be here, just a matter of time.
+Ryūki’s happy he doesn’t have to host.”
 Grigsby said.

 Grigsby anchored the ferry upriver from the George Washington Bridge.
 He positioned the ship in a way that if any debris or clowns fell overboard, they’d wash up in New Jersey.
 As he readied the helm he noticed an orange blur coming toward him.

-An orange cigarette boat barrled along like a missile over the surf.
+An orange cigarette boat barreled along like a missile over the surf.
 Grigsby realized who it was and groaned.
 Ira asked what was wrong.
-“Mr. Hayakawa said he’d provide a level-headed hypeman.”
+“Mr. Hayakawa said he’d provide a level-headed hype-man.”
 Grigsby began powering down the engines.
-He pointed at the huge cigarette boat approaching, “That’s Joji, our new hyperman, the least subtle person on the planet.”
+He pointed at the huge cigarette boat approaching, “That’s Joji, our new hype-man, the least subtle person on the planet.”